tensorflow/gan/tensorflow_gan/examples/README.md

     ```

 1. Install the necessary dependencies, which depend on which example you want
     to run.
-At a minimum, you will need :
+At a minimum, you will need:
     1. `tensorflow`
     1. `tensorflow_probability`
     1. `tensorflow_datasets`